-The Council is a member of the Joint Boards for Valuation, Strathclyde Partnership for Transport and West Dunbartonshire Health and Social Care Partnership.
-The Council's contributions are disclosed in the Group Accounts.
+The Council is a member of the Joint Boards for Valuation and Strathclyde Partnership for Transport and the Council's contributions are disclosed within the Group Accounts.
+The Council is also a member of the West Dunbartonshire Health and Social Care Partnership and provided funding in year of £61.535m (£45.319m 2015/16, part year).